aimms/function-reference/elementary-computational-operations/string-manipulation-functions/findnthstring.rst

 	Parameter _p_pos2;

-And a bit of data:
+and a bit of data...

 .. code-block:: aimms